 Michael D. Reinbold

 Michael is the nephew of Wayne and Mary Novak and the grandson of the late David and Kathryn Reinbold, long time Sheboygan residents.
 Michael was born in Sheboygan to David and Barbara (Baeten) Reinbold and was raised in Manitowoc, WI.
 He graduated from Roncalli High School in 1982.
 Mike then attended the UW-Manitowoc prior to graduating from Worsham College of Mortuary Science in Chicago.
 He served his apprenticeship at Schmidt and Bartelt Funeral Homes in Whitefish Bay, WI.
 Michael then moved to Iron Mountain, MI where he began his career as a licensed funeral director.
 Prior to purchasing Reinbold-Novak Funeral Home in 2007 Mike was employed in De Pere for fifteen years.
 He has been a licensed funeral director since 1987 and a licensed Wisconsin life insurance agent since 1991.
 Mike believes the funeral provides a foundation so the survivors may begin and continue to heal after the death of a loved one.
 The funeral is a celebration of a life lived.
 He feels privileged to be able to provide assistance to families following a death, which can be one of the most difficult times a family encounters.
-Mike is an active member of his church and currently serves on the board.
-He is also a member of the Early Bird Rotary Club, Sheboygan County Chamber of Commerce and currently serves as a board member of the Sheboygan Symphony Orchestra.
+He is also a member of the Early Bird Rotary Club, Sheboygan County Chamber of Commerce and served as a board member of the Sheboygan Symphony Orchestra.
 Mike enjoys fishing, auto racing, golfing and spending time with family.

 Heidi J. Reinbold